5 Ways to Invest in Figure AI Stock

 OpenAI is backed by Microsoft.
 And while Microsoft's relatively small stake in Figure AI is unlikely to move its stock price, this partnership is something to keep an eye on.

-Microsoft's stake in OpenAI entitles it to up to 75% of the lab's profits.
-So, if Figure's robots become a part of everyday life, the business could have a meaningful impact on OpenAI's profits, which would get passed through to Microsoft.
+Microsoft's stake in OpenAI may entitle it to up to 75% of the lab's profits.
+So, if Figure's robots become a part of everyday life, the business could have a meaningful impact on OpenAI's profits, which could get passed through to Microsoft.

 You can read more about OpenAI and Microsoft here.